Total station: Applications

-Total stations are mainly used by land surveyors and civil engineers, either to record features as in topographic surveying or to set out features (such as roads, houses or boundaries).
-They are also used by archaeologists to record excavations and by police, crime scene investigators, private accident reconstructionists and insurance companies to take measurements of scenes.
+Most large-scale excavation or mapping projects benefit greatly from the proficient use of total stations.
+They are mainly used by land surveyors and civil engineers, either to record features as in topographic surveying or to set out features (such as roads, houses or boundaries).
+They are used by police, crime scene investigators, private accident reconstructionists and insurance companies to take measurements of scenes.
+Total stations are also employed by archaeologists, offering millimeter accuracy difficult to achieve using other tools as well as flexibility in setup location.
+They prove crucial in recording artifact locations, architectural dimensions, and site topography.

 Mining

 Total stations are the primary survey instrument used in mining surveying.

-A total station is used to record the absolute location of the tunnel walls, ceilings (backs), and floors as the drifts of an underground mine are driven.
-The recorded data are then downloaded into a CAD program, and compared to the designed layout of the tunnel.
+A total station is used to record the absolute location of the tunnel walls, ceilings (backs), and floors, as the drifts of an underground mine are driven.
+The recorded data are then downloaded into a CAD program and compared to the designed layout of the tunnel.

 The survey party installs control stations at regular intervals.
 These are small steel plugs installed in pairs in holes drilled into walls or the back.
 For wall stations, two plugs are installed in opposite walls, forming a line perpendicular to the drift.
 For back stations, two plugs are installed in the back, forming a line parallel to the drift.

 A set of plugs can be used to locate the total station set up in a drift or tunnel by processing measurements to the plugs by intersection and resection.

 Mechanical and electrical construction

 Total stations have become the highest standard for most forms of construction layout.

-They are most often used in the X and Y axis to lay out the locations of penetrations out of the underground utilities into the foundation, between floors of a structure, as well as roofing penetrations.
+They are most often used in the X and Y axes to lay out the locations of penetrations out of the underground utilities into the foundation, between floors of a structure, as well as roofing penetrations.

 Because more commercial and industrial construction jobs have become centered around building information modeling (BIM), the coordinates for almost every pipe, conduit, duct and hanger support are available with digital precision.
-The application of communicating a virtual model to a tangible construction potentially eliminates labor costs related to moving poorly measured systems, as well as time spent laying out these systems in the midst of a full blown construction job in progress.
+The application of communicating a virtual model to a tangible construction potentially eliminates labor costs related to moving poorly measured systems, as well as time spent laying out these systems in the midst of a full-blown construction job in progress.